-Civil liability for negligence is discussed generally on the Personal injury page, the present page focuses on the OH practitioner’s personal liability for this towards workers, job applicants and other individuals.
+Civil liability for negligence is discussed generally on the Personal injury page, the present page focuses mainly on the OH practitioner’s personal liability for this towards workers, job applicants and other individuals.

 - The level of duty required is to take reasonable care, the care of the average OH.
 The duty may sometimes lead to Tensions with the employer.

 - For civil (as opposed to criminal) liability there must normally be some damage.
 Courts tend to be more willing to find liability for physical (including psychiatric) damage than for economic loss.

 - As regards to whom the OH practitioner is liable, there are tests of proximity and whether it is just and reasonable to impose a duty of care.

 - In the case of job applicants, the Kapfunde case held there to be no liability for economic loss (failing to get the job) on the part of an OH doctor reviewing pre-employment questionnaires, at least where he did not see the individual.

 - As well as civil liability for negligence discussed on this page, there are other possible liabilities of the OH practitioner, including under the Equality Act – see separate page OH practitioner liability under EqA.